kaigao6/Device-Inventory-Manager-Angular5/README.md

 This project is used to track devices' inventory, manage 3 different levels of users.

 Client needs: The Mobile Application Design & Development program wants keep track of who currently has which devices in their possession so students are able to borrow (sign out) devices overnight from program TAs or professors.
-TAs or professors have different authorities to track, modify devices info & status and manage users.
+TAs or professors have different authorities to track, update devices info & status and manage users.

 ## My role in this project
 • Acted as Team Leader developed native Android and iOS app installed on every device which allows students to borrow and return devices via taking a selfie (facial recognition required) and scanning a device QR code